-I am a counsellor and psychotherapist workng with adults and young people, (currently engaged as an honorary counsellor at the University of Surrey) as well as counselling couples and individuals suffering from a range of mental health issues including depression, anxiety, stress and relational problems.
+I am a counsellor and psychotherapist working with adults individuals suffering from a range of mental health issues including depression, anxiety, stress and relational problems.
 I recognise the day to day challenges of relationships that can lead to unwarranted feelings of self doubt, inadequacy or failure.

 Addiction, self harming and suicidal thoughts are sympathetically met in the provision of a safe space for open expression.